Abhishek-dab/Qriosity/README.md

 # Qriosity

-A quiz app made with flutter.
+A quiz app made with ❤ in Flutter and Firebase.
 * Built on top of --> [Quizzler](https://github.com/londonappbrewery/quizzler-flutter)

 ## Quiz Features: